 Even soil in potted plants can be eaten, which almost always results in vomiting.
 If you have dead leaves laying around at the bottom, or pieces of tree bark, remove them to prevent your cham from swallowing them.

-This is especially possible with young chameleons who will often try to taste almost everything in the tank – from the substrate to small plastic leaves and even their own poop!
+This is especially possible with young chameleons who will often try to taste almost everything in the

 Tip: Chameleon enclosures don’t really need substrates (despite what the folks at the pet store tell you).
 Just a layer of newspapers should be enough.